do-mart/gramolang/README.md

 ### Errors or exceptions
 The package will raise an exception if no key value can be retrieved with one of the two methods mentioned above.
-If a key is provided directly and in the environment, the direct value will be used.
+If both methods are used, the API wrapper class will use the key provided directly as an argument.
 If a key is retrieved but its value is invalid, an exception may not be raised until the first call to the underlying API (e.g. when  trying to complete a conversation for the first time).